kiselevmv/RecipeBook/README.md

 2. Store,
 3. Demonstrate recipes from a database.
 4. User GUI
-5. Optional: show recipes from a base with selected ingridients.
+5. Optional: show recipes from a base by user-defined tags.
 6. Optional: Export recipes to text (markdown, html, etc.)

 ## Time schedule